philfrei/SiVi/README.md

 SIVI displays values that can be plugged into code, allowing for the creation of textures on a *procedural* basis.
 The template code below was written with instructions on where the various GUI settings are placed.

 *Important note:* There isn't any single best way to get from a given 2D pixel location to the noise function and from there to that pixel's color values.
 This template is just one example.
-The code here is functionally very close to what is used in SIVI `TextureFunctions` class [TODO provide link].
+The code here is functionally very close to what is used in SiVi's [TextureFunctions](https://github.com/philfrei/SiVi/blob/master/src/main/java/com/adonax/sivi/TextureFunctions.java) class.
 This template omits making use of the *Channel Min/Max* settings, and does not provide the details used to create and configure the gradient value arrays, nor does it provide the details used to create or configure the color mapping.

 #### Code Template